 - A. Management will provide a monthly subsidy toward the cost of any one of the following health plans for employees in this Unit: - 1.
-Police Blue Cross/Prudent Buyer - 2.
-Police Kaiser - 3.
+Police Blue Cross/Prudent Buyer - Police Kaiser - 3.
 Police Blue Cross/California Care - 4.
 L.A.
 City-sponsored plans - 5.
 Any other plan submitted by the League and approved by the City for which an employee is eligible. - B. Management's monthly health subsidy will be as follows: - 1.
-Operative July 1, 2015, management will provide a monthly subsidy not to exceed \$1,230.00 per month. - 2.
-Operative July 1, 2016, management will provide a monthly subsidy not to exceed \$1,290.00 per month. - 3.
-Operative July 1, 2017, management will provide a monthly subsidy not to exceed \$1,350.00 per month. - C. The City will apply this sum first to the employee's coverage.
-The amount to be applied to the employee-only coverage will be the actual amount required, but not to exceed \$750.00 per month for Fiscal Year 2015-16, \$790.00 per month for Fiscal Year 2016-17, and \$830.00 per month for Fiscal Year 2017-18. - D. Management will provide continuation of the above medical plan subsidies toward the cost of health plan premiums for the spouse, domestic partner, and any minor dependents of any employee killed in the line of duty or who dies from a duty-related injury after July 1, 1985, while on active payroll status.
+Operative August 1, 2019, management will provide a monthly subsidy not to exceed \$1,460.00 per month. - 2.
+Operative July 1, 2020, the monthly subsidy provided by Management shall increase by a percentage commensurate with the percentage increase of

+- the Police Blue Cross/Prudent Buyer PPO Family Plan rate not to exceed 5%. - 3.
+Operative July 1, 2021, the monthly subsidy provided by Management shall increase by a percentage commensurate with the percentage increase of the Police Blue Cross/Prudent Buyer PPO Family Plan rate not to exceed 5%. - C. The City will apply this sum first to the employee's coverage.
+The amount to be applied to the employee-only coverage will be the actual amount required, but not to exceed \$985.00 per month for Fiscal Year 2019-20.
+For Fiscal Years 2020-2021 and 2021-2022, the monthly amount to be applied to the employee-only coverage shall increase by the equivalent percentage as described in Section B. above. - D. Management will provide continuation of the above medical plan subsidies toward the cost of health plan premiums for the spouse, domestic partner, and any minor dependents of any employee killed in the line of duty or who dies from a duty-related injury after July 1, 1985, while on active payroll status.
 This coverage shall cease for minor dependents when they reach the age of 26 years.
-However, coverage will continue for a disabled child of the employee if the child remains unmarried, was dependent on the employee for financial support, and was disabled before age 18.

-- E. Health plan subsidy provisions not covered in this Article will be administered in accordance with applicable sections of the Los Angeles Administrative Code.
+However, coverage will continue for a disabled child of the employee if the child remains unmarried, was dependent on the employee for financial support, and was disabled before age 18. - E. Health plan subsidy provisions not covered in this Article will be administered in accordance with applicable sections of the Los Angeles Administrative Code.
 Any employee who fails to enroll in a health plan, or select cash-in-lieu, will automatically default into the lowest cost HMO plan under the City's FLEX benefits program. - F. The City will retain all duties and responsibilities it has had for the administration of the City's Health Plans. - G. The City will expend the above-noted funds only for those employees who are enrolled in a plan and are on active payroll status with the City.
 The City retains all rights to any unused funds, which may be allocated for the purpose of implementing this Article. - H. The parties hereby agree that either the City or the League has the option to reopen the MOU at any time upon written notice to the other party to discuss changing the health plan administration and benefits. - I. Any employee who can prove health insurance coverage under a spouse or domestic partner with an adequate plan, may opt out of health insurance coverage as provided by this Article, and receive a sum of \$100 monthly which is not be considered wages.
 To be eligible for this opt-out benefit, the employee must comply with the rules and procedures established by the Personnel Department.